The College facilities

 There are three main lecture rooms at The Registry.
-The Russell Room on the lower ground floor seats up to 25 and The Conservatory on the ground floor seats up to 30.
+The Morrell Room on the first floor seats up to 65 and The Conservatory on the ground floor seats up to 30.
 The Drawing Room on the first floor, with a capacity of 90, is used for larger College events including Convocation, Professorial Lectures and Open Days.

 The two-storey Mews to the rear of The Registry is the social hub for our students.
 The first floor of the Mews houses the Junior Common Room (JCR) where you can hang out, watch TV, eat lunch or finish an assignment.
 It is also the venue for student bar nights, film nights and parties.

 On the ground floor of the Mews you’ll find the student kitchenette, complete with a kettle, a fridge, a microwave and a dishwasher, as well assorted crockery.
 The College provides tea, coffee, milk and sugar for students.

 The ground floor is also home to The Study, a quiet space specifically kitted out for students to work in as an alternative to the library.

 The two main administrative offices are on the ground floor of The Registry.

 As a student, your first port of call with any queries whether academic or personal will be the Student Support Office.
 Our Admissions Office is also located on the ground floor.

 Opposite The Registry is the tranquil and beautiful Bedford Square Garden, the first garden square with an imposed architectural uniformity, which sets the style for garden squares across London.

 The College holds keys to this private garden to provide students and staff with the opportunity to revel in this Grade II listed haven of greenery with lawns, perimeter shrubbery, plane trees and winding pathways.